zephyr/img2pdf/README.markdown

 ### Requirements
 At first, you’ll need to install a Java 6 JDK or later.

-At second, you have to download the <a href="http://sourceforge.net/projects/itext/files/">latest jar distribution of iText (version 5 or later)</a>.
-Furthermore, you may have to update the `p.lib` property inside the `build.xml`.
+At second, you have to download the <a href="http://sourceforge.net/projects/itext/files/">latest jar distribution of iText (version 5 or later)</a> and put it into the same directory as the `build.xml`.

 ### How to compile and execute
 If you have [Apache Ant](http://ant.apache.org/) installed, just type